Bassiouni/image-resizer/README.md

 ## Notes

-- if you give a negative number in the query param it automatically converts it to a positive number
+- The API doesn't allow for negative numbers or wrong typee of parameters you give in the query param

 - Images are stored in `storage/images`